DragonEggBedrockBreaking/Bat-UWU/README.md

 ## Setup

 Bats say UWU in chat when they die (requested by a friend).
+Edit `.minecraft/config/bat_uwu.txt` to add messages - messages starting with '#' are ignored; use '%' as a placeholder for the killing player's name.

 ## License